psons/tlog/README.md

 # tasks
 x - test journaldir read_file_str and write_filepath

-d - test reading a story

-d - test write back 'd-'
+/ - test write back 'd-' (test unit functionality, separate test will deal with selection)
  - given a 'd -' task in the journal section (or later sprint section) of the current doc file story with a storySource Attribute:
  - when tlog is run
  - then
     the task story is written to the StorySource File and reading the story from the story source file matches the task as it is in the journal section

+d - test reading a story

 d - test write back 'x-'
  - given a 'x -' task in the journal section (or later sprint section) of the curent doc file story with a storySource Attribute: